-Louisiana’s waterways and access to the Gulf of Mexico have long made it a prime area for ship construction and launching.
-Mass construction of ships has brought many workers to the industry in the shipyards.
+Louisiana’s waterways and access to the Gulf of Mexico have long been a prime area for ship construction and launching.
+Mass construction of ships has brought many workers to the industry in the shipyards or shipbuilding companies.

 Why and Where Was Asbestos Used?

 The White Lung Association explains that asbestos was used in almost every part of shipbuilding.
 Before we knew the dangers of asbestos, it was considered a cost-effective, reliable solution because of its durability, heat resistance, and fireproofing in the shipbuilding industry.

 Many of the Louisiana shipyards relied heavily on asbestos materials.
 It was a primary ingredient in insulation and paint, in particular.
 Between the paint and the asbestos insulation in the pipe linings of the ship, nearly everyone working in or on these ships was exposed to some amount of asbestos.